dibalokechanda/fault_bat/README.md

 - `fault_resistance_labels.npy`: This contains the numerical value for fault resistance for the fault event.
 We recommend normalizing the value before using it in a regression task.

 - `fault_currents_labels.npy`: This contains the numerical value for the fault current for the fault event.
 We strongly recommend normalizing the value before using it as the range and variance are large.

+- `1_hop_by_bus_name.npy` : This holds the one-hop neighborhood node name for all the nodes in the feeder system.

+- `2_hop_by_bus_name.npy` : This holds the two-hop neighborhood node name for all the nodes in the feeder system.

+- `bus_id_map.npy` : This holds the mapping between bus names and the corresponding unique integer id.

 The other files contain the metadata for simulation settings and the feeder system.